 The Swedish photographer Jenny Lexander presented her series «Flowers with Love»

 A herbarium borrowed from a poem and imbued with a particular delicatessen for the prints made on Japan Gampi paper.

 «These flowers were picked on the Swedish island of Gotland in our vacation home.
 Every day, whatever the weather, a fresh flower was added to the bouquet, like a poem.
 In the fields, near the ocean, in the dunes, across the mountains, in the forests, a new flower embellished this gathering like a magic herbarium.
 A summer filled with joy, tears, passion, curiosity, like a return to the springs of childhood, pure and sensitive.

 Each flower bears the name of a feeling associated with the day it was picked.
 Love, Dreams, Pretty, Airplane, Compassion, Curiosity, Understanding, Happiness, Passion, Dearest, Butterfly.»

-Gampi is a handmade paper, produced from a variety of mulberry tree that is rare and impossible to cultivate, and which is peculiar to Japan.
-Gampi paper, based on noble and rare fibers, offers unparalleled fineness, translucency, and incomparable luster.
+Gampi is a handmade paper, produced from a variety of mulberry trees that is rare and impossible to cultivate, and which is peculiar to Japan.
+Gampi paper, based on noble and rare fibres, offers unparalleled fineness, translucency, and incomparable lustre.